 The first 2-3 Pomodoro cycles can be used to create mnemonics for the study material and the last 1-2 Pomodoro cycles can be used to recite learned materials

 Lastly, students can also combine mnemonics, spaced repetition, the Pomodoro technique and polyphasic sleeping effectively.
-Creating mnemonics and converting them into flashcards can be done during the Pomodoro cycles while the 20-minute default break can be traded for some sleep and the daily review can be scheduled before a nap.
+Creating mnemonics and converting them into flashcards is possible during the Pomodoro cycles.
+In the meantime, the 20-minute default break can be traded for some sleep and the daily review can be scheduled before a nap.
 This automates the rehearsal procedure and ensures that learners can keep the information for the long term by perfectly spacing the repetition intervals for each flashcard.

 The daily review period is scheduled right before the REM-heavy core sleep on DC1, which boosts the ability to remember procedures by repetition8.
 Alternatively, if EEG readings show that the nap contains some amount of REM sleep, preparing for another set of mnemonics around that time is also recommended